Guidelines for contributors

 - Remember that the Journal will be accessed by readers at differing levels of their legal career.
 Please avoid using complex legal jargon that may confuse.

 - Legal Cheek Journal cannot accept articles that have been published, or are due to be published, elsewhere.
+We also cannot accept old essays/dissertations which are written in a heavily-academic style.

 - Your piece will go through an experienced editor, for the purposes of a light edit.
 Headlines and standfirsts will be added by the Legal Cheek team.